richardgaywood/paydata.org/content/sprawlrunners/gear/weapons.md

 ### Cosmetic trappings

 * *Imposing* - oversized; bulky; threatening.
-* *Blinged* - made of mirror-polished chrome; public AR broadcast of a killcount holo.
+* *Blinged* - made of mirror-polished chrome; colour-changing smartpaint; public AR broadcast of a killcount holo.
-* *Sleek* - matte black; no protrusions; looks militaristic and efficient.
+* *Sleek* - matte black; no protrusions; militaristic and efficient.
-* *Tacticool* - thinks it is *sleek* but is actually covered in superfluous grips, accessory ports, flashlights, and other junk only valued by weekend warriors.
+* *Tacticool* - thinks it is *sleek* but is actually covered in superfluous grips, accessory ports, flashlights, and other junk only valued by poseurs.
 * *Sci-fi* - weird shapes; modern smart materials; sculpted to look bio-organic; covered in neon lights.
-* *Double-barrelled*
+* *Double-barrelled* - has two barrels (shock).

 ## Sample weapons